 One of Washington’s fastest-growing school districts, Yelm Community Schools (YCS) serves the communities of Yelm, McKenna, the Bald Hills, the Nisqually Indian Reservation, and parts of the Lacey suburbs.
 YCS offers a welcoming, safe, student-centered, and collaborative learning environment and is expected to reach 6,300 students by 2023.
 Under the district’s current strategic plan, YCS is … Continue reading How This Rural District is Making the Most of Classroom Data

 Presented by Mark Adato – Transcription Below Introduction Welcome to the “Illuminate Whiteboard Series.”
 My name is Mark Adato.
-I’m an Implementation Manager on the D and A team, and today, we’re talking about the next generation science standards, also known as NGSS.
-So let’s talk about these standards that science teachers all over the … Continue reading What is NGSS Anyway?
+I am an Implementation Manager on the D and A Team, and today, we’re talking about data driven instruction.
+So let’s talk about the components that go into the data driven instruction cycle, there are … Continue reading What’s So Great About Data Driven Instruction?